yya518/FinBERT/README.md

 #### Environment:
 To set up the evironment used to train and test the model, run `pip install -r requirements.txt`\
-We would like to give special thanks to the creators of pytorch-pretrained-bert (i.e. pytorch-transformers)
+We would like to give special thanks to the creators of pytorch-pretrained-bert (i.e. pytorch-transformers) In order to fine-tune `FinBERT` on the Financial Phrase Bank dataset, please run the script as follows:

+`python train_bert.py --cuda_device (cuda:device_id) --output_path (output directory) --vocab (vocab chosen)`\
+ `--vocab_path (path to new vocab txt file) --data_dir (path to downloaded dataset) --weight_path (path to downloaded weights)`

+There are 4 kinds of vocab to choose from: `FinVocab-Uncased`, `FinVocab-Cased`, and Google's BERT Base-Uncased and Base-Cased.

+*Note to run the script, one should first download the model weights, and the Financial Phrase Bank Dataset.*

 ## Citation